 Adrs Power supply is addressed to listen or talk over a remote interface.
 Rmt Power supply is in remote interface mode.
 8V Shows the 8V/20A range is selected.
 (Agilent E3633A model) 20V Shows the 20V/10A range is selected.
 (Agilent E3633A model) 25V Shows the 25V/7A range is selected.
 (Agilent E3634A model) 50V Shows the 50V/4A range is selected.
 (Agilent E3634A model) OVP The overvoltage protection function is enabled when the annunciator turns on or the overvoltage protection circuit has caused the power supply to shutdown when the annunciator blinks.
 OCP The overcurrent protection function is enabled when the annunciator turns on or the overcurrent protection circuit has caused the power supply to shutdown when the annunciator blinks.
 CAL The power supply is in calibration mode.
 Limit The display shows the limit values of voltage and current.
 ERROR Hardware or remote interface command errors are detected and the error bit has not been cleared.
-OFF The output of the power supply is disabled (For more information, see page 52 in the User's Guide).
+OFF The output of the power supply is disabled (See page 52 for more information).
 The output of the power supply is unregulated (output is neither CV Unreg CV The power supply is in constant voltage mode.
 CC The power supply is in constant current mode.